DeepRank/deeprank2/docs/index.rst

    installation
    getstarted
+   contributing

 :doc:`installation`
     Get DeepRank2 installed on your computer.

 :doc:`getstarted`
+    Understand how to use DeepRank2 and how it can help you.

+:doc:`contributing`
     Understand how to use DeepRank2 and how it can help you.

 Notes